mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 ---
 title: "Mastering Paper by FiftyThree: How to Use Zoom While Painting"
-modified: 2015-01-28T10:17:24-05:00
+modified: 2015-12-17T15:28:03-05:00
-excerpt: "Learn how to reposition Paper by FiftyThree's Zoom loupe mid-stroke to help add detail to your drawings."
+excerpt: "Learn how to reposition Paper by FiftyThree's zoom loupe mid-stroke to help add detail to your drawings."
 tags: [paper by 53, tutorial, drawing, painting, ipad]
 image:
   feature: paper-53-zoom-loupe-feature.jpg